RedSteedStudios/objective-c-style-guide/README.md

-# The official Red SteedS tudios Objective-C style guide on the on the basis of raywenderlich.com.
+# The official Red Steed Studios Objective-C style guide on the on the basis of raywenderlich.com.

 This style guide outlines the coding conventions for Red Steed Studios.